gazebosim/gz-sim/tutorials/headless_rendering.md

 X server requirement.
 This issue can be resolved through installation and proper configuration of X, but the steps can be complex and error prone.

 An easier solution is through the use of [EGL](https://www.khronos.org/egl), which allows for the the creation of rendering surfaces without an X server.
 Ignition Gazebo has added support for EGL via the `--headless-rendering` command line option.
-For example:
+Use of EGL is only available with OGRE2.

+Example usage:

 ```
 ign gazebo -v 4 -s --headless-rendering sensors_demo.sdf